top of page

 ~ Cheese joke

 Cheese plate, anyone?
-This dance is named for the small, rounded, unripened French cheese from Normandy.
+Cheese dance?
+This reel cheesy dance with many rounded figures is named for the small, rounded, unripened "French" cheese from Normandy.
 And although it has no direct link to Swiss cheeses, it does lend its name in pun form to that of a Swiss innkeeper in the Asterix comics!
 The clean and friendly Petitsuix appears in both Asterix in Switzerland and Asterix in Corsica.
 Interestingly, the only cheese mentioned in these stories is that of a cheese fondue in Asterix in Switzerland (more likely associated with Emmental and Gruyère ), and the notorious Casgiu merzu, in Asterix in Corsica, the infamous Corsican sheep milk cheese that contains a little something extra.
-Trust me on this, stick with the Petit Suisse or the Gruyère ... 🧀
+Trust me on this, stick with the Petit Suisse or the Gruyère ... 🧀 😜

 Petit Suisse